vinegarhq/vinegarhq.github.io/src/Vinegar/Installation/guides/source.md

 </div>

-## Installing Wine

-Before you can install Vinegar, you will have to install Wine first.
-You can use the guide for your distribution on the [Wine wiki](https://wiki.winehq.org/Download).
-For instance, you can find guides for [Arch](https://wiki.archlinux.org/title/wine) and [Gentoo](https://wiki.gentoo.org/wiki/Wine).

-It may also be recommended to use [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom).

-It is necessary that you use Wine 10.13 and onwards, Studio will have major issues on previous versions or may not run at all.

 ## Build

 To build Vinegar from source, you will first need to make sure you have the following dependencies installed: